240930-NET/trainer-code/week1/PizzaStore/README.md

 ```

-If you have 2 interfaces with the same methods names, use explicit method call
+If you have 2 interfaces with the same method names, use explicit method calls.

 ```cs
 public class SampleClass : IControl, ISurface